niklasramo/dragdoll/docs/docs/draggable.md

 function loggerPlugin<S extends Sensor[], E extends S[number]['events']>(
   options: LoggerPluginOptions = {}
 ) {
-  // This is the actual Draggable plugin, a function that receives the
+  // This is the actual Draggable plugin, a function which:
-  // Draggable instance as it's argument, and which should return plugin data
+  // 1.
+Receives the Draggable instance as it's argument.
+  // 2.
+Creates the plugin instance and adds it to the draggable.plugins
+  //    object.
+  // 3.
+Listens to Draggable instance's events and does whatever else it needs
+  //    to implement the plugin functionality.
+  // 4.
+Extends the Draggable instance's type in any way that's needed.
-  // object, which Draggable then uses to register in it's plugins list. return (draggable: Draggable<S, E>) => {
+  // 5.
+Returns the extended Draggable instance. return (draggable: Draggable<S, E>) => {
-    // Here we can define the actual logic of the plugin.
-We now have access
-    // to both the options and the Draggable instance, and can build our logic
-    // based on the data.
+    // Create the plugin instance.
+    const pluginInstance = {
+      name: 'logger',
+      version: '1.0.0',
+    } as const;

     // In case our plugin depended on some other plugin we could check it's
     // existence here.
     /*
-    const fooPlugin = draggable.plugins.get('foo');
+    const fooPlugin = draggable.plugins['foo'];
     if (!fooplugin || fooPlugin.version < '1.0.0') {
       throw new Error('logger plugin requires foo plugin v1.0.0 or newer');
     }